DavJCosby/sled/README.md

 In my setup, my PC does all the calculations for InputDevices and then streams the LEDS over to my Raspberry Pi via a TCP OutputDevice.
 The Pi listens to that TCP connection via an InputDevice, and then displays them on the real LEDs via a GPIO OutputDevice.
 See [this repository](https://github.com/DavidCosbyUofU/slc_tcp) for more information.

 # Basic API
-All mentioned features have documentation, which you can read [here]().
+All mentioned features have documentation, which you can read [here]((davidcosbyuofu.github.io/doc/slc)).

 ## IO
 Input and Output Devices should implement the traits [InputDevice and OutputDevice](crates/slc/src/devices.rs), respectively.
 Since we have created thread-safe input and output handles in the example above, you are encouraged to run continuous code in the `.start()` methods on a separate thread.